WDI-SEA/notes/08-cs/cs-trees-data-structures/readme.md

 ### Binary Search Trees

 The most common tree structure is known as a binary search tree.
 Each node has at most two children, and they provide a way to order elements.
 When inserting values, the value goes to the left child if less than the root node, and to the right child if greater than the root node.

 ![BST](http://cramster-image.s3.amazonaws.com/definitions/computerscience-5-img-1.png)

 Note the **mathematical benefits** of a binary tree.
 As we add another "level" to the tree, the number of nodes at that level doubles.
-Therefore, this can be represented with the equation
+Therefore, this can be represented with the equation:

 ```
 2^x = n
 ```

 where `x` is the number of levels, and `n` is the number of nodes.
 Since it's likely that we know the number of nodes vs. of the number of levels, we can represent this equation with logarithms.

 ```
 x = log(n)